Online Colleges in California (CA): Overview

 Additionally, virtual programs introduce students to new technologies and different forms of communication.
 For example, those pursuing an online bachelor’s degree in business administration might gain experience using video conferencing to communicate with fellow students and teachers.
 Familiarity with these technologies can be valuable, as many businesses now have multiple offices around the world and utilize similar telecommunication tools on a daily basis.

-Trends in Online Education: Public and Private Online Schools in California
+Trends in Online Higher Education: Public and Private Online Schools in California

 Many schools in California now offer online education options, including some of the largest institutions in the state.
 While most, such as UC Berkeley, only offer courses or certificates at this time, many are beginning to feature full degree programs online.
 Cal Poly, San Luis Obispo now has several virtual graduate degree options, and Stanford University offers online Master of Science programs in concentrations such as engineering, statistics, and computer science.
 The California State University (CSU) system boasts a range of undergraduate and graduate degrees, from B.A. in Communications and M.A. in Education at CSU Bakersfield, to B.A. in Liberal Arts and M.S. in Criminal Justice at CSU Long Beach.

 The California Virtual Campus (CVC), an initiative established by the Chancellor’s Office for the California Community Colleges system, provides up-to-date information on online education options from public and private institutions based in California.
 Potential students can search available courses and programs by school, degree level, or subject.
 As of October 2012, the number of colleges offering complete online programs is as follows:

 - Online Doctorate Degrees: 6 schools